This post may contain affiliate links. Please read my disclosure policy.

-I roll the meatballs a little bigger then a golf ball and dust with flour.
+I roll the meatballs a little bigger than golf ball size, then dust with flour.
 Using a cast iron skillet, or one that can also go into the smoker, I quickly pan sear until golden brown.

 But I need to back up here.
 I need to tell you about our new baby!